LOCATION : Port side, flag deck, below lattice mast.

 There were four AN/URR-35 UHF receivers, four TED3 (AN/URT-502) UHF transmitters and Channel Amplifier Units located in two equipment racks.
 Mounted over the racks, was a galvanized, sheet metal exhaust vent to carry away the excess heat produced by the equipment.

 The following standard RCN crystal frequencies were available for the TED3 (AN/URT-502) transmitter.
 Frequencies marked with an asterisk are for used by CNEL .(Canadian Navy Electrical Laboratories)

 These three pieces of equipment constituted a UHF voice circuit, namely the TED3, the URR-35 and the Channel Amplifier Unit.
 There were four circuits in Radio 3 and three more in Radio 1 for a total of seven which was the minimum NATO requirement.
 (Photo by Jerry Proc)

-This is a complete CR24/U crystal set.
-The AN/URR-35 receiver or the TED3/URT502 transmitter each had their own kit since the frequency multiplication was different in the transmitter and receiver.
+This is a CR24/U crystal set.
+The AN/URR-35 receiver and the TED3/URT502 transmitter each had their own kit since the frequency multiplication was different in the transmitter and receiver.
 (Photo by John Paszkat)

 DAMAGE TO CRYSTAL HOLDERS - TED-3 TRANSMITTERS

 As of result of CR-24/U crystals being damaged due to improper removal ,the RCN issued Fleet Technical Bulletin LE 11/1 dated November 1963.

 Damage to crystal holders results when a screwdriver is used as a pry tool in removing crystals from their holders.
 Such a practice places unnecessary strain on the front section of the sub-assembly resulting in a breakage of the holding fingers.
 A better method of removing the crystal is as follows: